JasmeetDani/TreeMap/README.md

 "Occupanncy" column is hardcoded as the column to be used for size and color.

-Other number columns can be used instead.
+Any other numeric columns can be used instead.